proinsias/proinsias.github.io/_drafts/stoicism.md

 > ― <cite>David Allen</cite>, Getting Things Done: The Art of Stress-Free Productivity.

-More recently, I came across [Ryan Holiday](https://ryanholiday.net/)'s writings on applying the timeless principles of [Stoicism](https://dailystoic.com/what-is-stoicism/) to modern life.
+More recently, I came across [Ryan Holiday](https://ryanholiday.net/)'s accessible writings on applying the timeless principles of [Stoicism](https://dailystoic.com/what-is-stoicism/) to modern life.
 What drew me to Stoicism was its emphasis on *focusing* on what we can control